opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 medium size operation you may use a fixed value, like 60 minutes.
 If you have a mixture of high frequency cities routes and  infrequent long distant journeys, the best option is normally to use the dynamic auto assignment.
-If not provided the value is resolved depending on the other input parameters, available transit options and realtime changes.
+If not provided the value is resolved depending on the other input parameters, available transit options and real-time changes.

 There is no need to set this when going to the next/previous page.
 The OTP Server will increase/decrease the search-window when paging to match the requested number of itineraries.